Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Andalou Naturals offers a variety of scented lotions with natural ingredients.
 I selected the Clementine Ginger version as it’s likely to help with nausea.

 They call it an “energizing” lotion as it awakens the senses.
-Users say that the fresh fragrance is attractive, yet fades fairly quickly.
+Users say that the fresh fragrance is attractive yet fades fairly quickly and is safe for pregnancy skin.

 Other vegan ingredients include organic aloe, apricot oil, and vegetable glycerin.
 Then, there are bioactive stem cells from Swiss Alpine Rose, argan, and Heirloom Apple.